-This course bridges theories of social justice and community activism with hands-on experience in community service working with marginalized populations, with a special emphasis on poverty in WV.
-In partnership with community service organizations, students will learn about structural inequality, public policy, and civic responsibility through direct service experience.
-Course requirements will take place both in the classroom and at service sites within the local community.
+This course bridges theories of social justice with community activism.
+In partnership with community service organizations and/or activists, students will learn about structural inequality, public policy, and civic responsibility.
+Gen. Ed.
+Lens: Ethical and Spiritual Exploration

 SOCI 361.
 Global Conflict.
 3 hrs.